 The criminal punishment that a legally insane defendant receives depends on the severity of the crime they committed.
 For lesser offenses, the defendant may be let go without any further detainment.
 For more serious offenses, such as homicide, the defendant may be transferred to a state mental hospital for a specified period of time.

 Call Our Philadelphia Criminal Attorneys Today

 Pleading insanity may be an option for those with or without a history of mental health disorders.
-We urge you to call van der Veen, Hartshorn and Levin in Philadelphia today for unmatched legal defense and for the best chance of having your or your loved one set free, for the sentence to be reduced, or the charges dropped.
+We urge you to call van der Veen, Hartshorn, Levin & Lindheim in Philadelphia today for unmatched legal defense and for the best chance of having your or your loved one set free, for the sentence to be reduced, or the charges dropped.